By Paula Parker

 On the right hand side of the temple is a large viewing area where you can take in the stunning scenery of Phang Nga and the remarkable images of “Kwan Yin” and the massive seated Buddha further in the distance.

-Kwan Yin who is pictured above is the Goddess of Mercy or Compassion and is very popular in Thailand because she is said to bring good luck.
+Kwan Yin who is pictured below is the Goddess of Mercy or Compassion and is very popular in Thailand because she is said to bring good luck.

 Just beyond the image of Kwan Yin is yet another impressive image, this image is of Phra Nak Prok a large Golden Buddha which is in a seated position under the seven headed serpent Naga.